mozilla/global-sprint/_articles/participants.md

 <iframe width="853" height="480" src="https://www.youtube.com/embed/N4Bl54_Xxis" frameborder="0" allowfullscreen></iframe>

 ### Frequently Asked Questions (for Participants)

+**Q: How can I keep in touch with everyone during the Global Sprint?**

+A: There's a [chat room](http://gitter.im/mozilla/global-sprint-2017) (say hi!) and [an etherpad](https://public.etherpad-mozilla.org/p/sciencelab-2017globalsprint) with a schedule.

 **Q: I’m not a coder, can I still participate in the Global Sprint?**